Skip to main content

 DMA, Northwestern University

 An active musician in historic performance practices, Stephen Alltop has performed with many of today’s outstanding early music musicians, including Julianne Baird, Elizabeth Blumenstock, David Douglass, Ellen Hargis, Ingrid Matthews, Kenneth Slowik and Ton Koopman.
-He has performed as a harpsichordist and organist with Boston’s Handel and Haydn Orchestra, Chicago Symphony Orchestra, Chicago Bach Project, Lyric Opera of Chicago, Milwaukee Symphony Orchestra, Minnesota Orchestra, Music of the Baroque, and the Omaha Symphony.
+He has performed as a harpsichordist and organist with Boston’s Handel and Haydn Orchestra, Chicago Symphony Orchestra, Chicago Bach Project, Lyric Opera of Chicago, Melbourne Symphony Orchestra, Milwaukee Symphony Orchestra, Minnesota Orchestra, Music of the Baroque, and the Omaha Symphony.
 Dr. Alltop has served as principal organist for Soli Deo Gloria’s Chicago Bach Project.
 In 2011, he was principal organist performing Bach’s St. Matthew Passion with the Ensemble Orchestral de Paris and conductor John Nelson at the Basilique St. Denis in France.
-As conductor of the Annual Celebration of Celtic Music at Chicago’s Symphony Center, he has worked with distinguished television and stage performers such as Brian Dennehy, Bill Kurtis, John Mahoney, and Martin Sheen.
-Dr. Alltop served as coordinator for WFMT’s Chicago Bach Organ Project, a live performance series of all of Johann Sebastian Bach’s organ works.
+As conductor of the Annual Celebration of Celtic Music at Chicago’s Symphony Center, he has worked with distinguished television and stage performers such as Brian Dennehy, Bill Kurtis, John Mahoney, Martin Sheen and Senator George Mitchell.
+In 2014 he coordinated and performed as part of the WFMT Bach Organ Project which included the complete organ works of Bach.
+In the Fall of 2015, Alltop served as a recitalist, coordinator and concert host for the WFMT Bach Keyboard Festival in Chicago, a presentation of the complete keyboard works of Bach.
 His performances have been broadcast on Medici TV, RAI Italian Radio and Television, and the WFMT Fine Arts Network.
 His recordings can be found on the Albany, Cedille, Clarion, and American Gramaphone labels.

-In demand as a speaker about music, Dr. Alltop lectures frequently for the Chicago Symphony Orchestra, the Northwestern University Alumnae Continuing Education Series, and other musical organizations.
-In 2014-15, he gave presentations on leadership for the Advanced Management program of the Kellogg School of Management.
-He is represented by Joanne Rile Artist Management.
+In demand as a speaker about music, Dr. Alltop lectures frequently for the Chicago Symphony Orchestra, the Northwestern University Alumnae Continuing Education Series, Osher Lifelong Learning, and many other organizations.
+Since 2014, he has given presentations on leadership for various programs in the Kellogg School of Management at Northwestern University.

 Chelsea Lyons